microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-07.md

 ### Alternative: use existing pods in the default namespace

 If participants have deployed their app in default, they might encounter some problems.
-Here follow some instructions for update an existing web/api deployement in the default namespace.
+Here follow some instructions for update an existing web/api deployment in the default namespace.
 First we need to convert our services in ClusterIP (this might not be required):

 ```bash
 # Change services to ClusterIP